scottalmond/NamePlate/README.md

 >>> consider accel and swinging unit to create persistence of vision text display add schematic links to readme.md get solder paste with thinner tip
-*** move micro USB header - difficult to reach for rework with config switches behind it
+*** move micro USB header - difficult to reach for rework with config switches behind it (layout design issue)
 note: LED is N/C in layout - why not flagged in DRc...? b/c omitted connection in schematic due to copy-paste omission...
-***fix D60 connection to 5V in next rev
--- run DRC in schematic too...
+***fix D60 connection to 5V in next rev (schematic DRC issue) -- run DRC in schematic too...
 note: screw reads ~4V on delivery magnet stuck at 0.87V despite exposure to hard drive magnet...